Alejogb1/job-board/blog-data/why-is-my-cross-origin-frame-access-blocked-and-how-can-i-resolve-this.md

 id: "why-is-my-cross-origin-frame-access-blocked-and-how-can-i-resolve-this"
 ---

-Okay, let's tackle this.
-I recall wrestling with cross-origin frame access issues back in my early days managing a web application that integrated content from various partner sites.
+,  I recall wrestling with cross-origin frame access issues back in my early days managing a web application that integrated content from various partner sites.
 It’s a frustrating, but ultimately necessary, security feature of modern browsers.
 Essentially, what you're experiencing is the browser's same-origin policy at work.

 The same-origin policy is a cornerstone of web security, preventing malicious scripts from one website from accessing sensitive data or manipulating the content of another website.
 This applies to frames (iframes) just as much as it does to direct network requests.
 A 'cross-origin' frame, in simple terms, is an iframe where the page loaded inside it has a different origin (protocol, domain, or port) than the page hosting the iframe.